 2. The Nawton route (9) goes from and to the city transport centre and has a stop in Foreman road.

 By applying for a student parking permit, the driver agrees to abide by the Wintec parking policy and accepts that driver’s park at their own risk.
-Wintec accepts no responsibility for fire, theft, damage or loss to vehicles or
+Wintec accepts no responsibility for fire, theft, damage, or loss to vehicles or their contents.

 The rules for student parking are outlined in the Wintec Parking Policy and Procedures.
 Please read the rules above to avoid being fined, having your vehicle towed away or clamped at your expense.